ChALkeR/safer-buffer/Porting-Buffer.md

 Note that the `typeof notNumber` before `new Buffer` is required (for cases when `notNumber` argument is not hard-coded) and _is not caused by the deprecation of Buffer constructor_ — it's exactly _why_ the Buffer constructor is deprecated.
-Ecosystem packages lacking this type-check caused numereous security issues — situations when unsanitized user input could end up in the `Buffer(arg)` create problems ranging from DoS to leaking sensitive information to the attacker from the process memory.
+Ecosystem packages lacking this type-check caused numerous security issues — situations when unsanitized user input could end up in the `Buffer(arg)` create problems ranging from DoS to leaking sensitive information to the attacker from the process memory.

 When `notNumber` argument is hardcoded (e.g. literal `"abc"` or `[0,1,2]`), the `typeof` check can be omitted.

-Also note that using TypeScript does not fix this problem for you — when libs written in `TypeScript` are used from JS, or when user input ends up there — it behaves exactly as pure JS, as all type checks are translation-time only and are not present in the actual JS code which TS compiles to.
+Also, note that using TypeScript does not fix this problem for you — when libs written in `TypeScript` are used from JS, or when user input ends up there — it behaves exactly as pure JS, as all type checks are translation-time only and are not present in the actual JS code which TS compiles to.